Paneer parantha (1 piece)

 Stay Hydrated

 Drink plenty of water before and during your meal.
-Staying hydrated can help with better digestion and management of blood sugar levels.
+Staying hydrated helps with metabolism and blood sugar regulation.

 Discover